Kenya

 Kenya is experiencing rapid economic and population growth, but it’s struggling to ensure that everyone gets equitable access to resources, especially food security.

-Left Behind in growth
+Left Behind in Growth

 Kenya, a lower-middle-income economy is transforming rapidly.
 However, social and economic inequalities persist.
 More than one third of Kenyans live below the poverty line.
 Rapid population growth, climate change, underperforming food systems and gender inequalities are the most significant challenges to food security in the country.
 Access to enough nutritious food remains a challenge for many, especially in the arid and semi-arid regions which make up 80% of the country’s land area.
 The arid climate means the country’s main economic driver of agriculture is highly dependent on seasonal rainfall.